pytorch/ignite/examples/templates/supervised_multi_model/README.md

-# Template example for Image Processing Task (Vision)
+# Template example for Supervised Multi-Model Training

+**WORK IN PROGRESS**

+Suitable for trainings of multiple models with multiple optimizers: GAN, Teacher-Student, etc

 ## Requirements